y-z-zhang/net-sync-sym/README.md

-# net-sync-sym
+# Finest simultaneous block diagonalization of multiple matrices
-This is the Matlab code accompanying the paper **_Symmetry-independent stability analysis of synchronization patterns_, Y.Zhang and A.E.Motter.**
+This is the Matlab code accompanying the paper: Y. Zhang and A. E. Motter, _Symmetry-independent stability analysis of synchronization patterns_, SIAM Review (in press).

 It includes:
 1. sbd_fast.m